Generic Name: Metoclopramide Tablets (met oh KLOE pra mide)

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take Reglan (metoclopramide tablets) with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take Reglan (metoclopramide tablets) with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 - Patients who take Reglan (metoclopramide tablets) may be at a greater risk of having thoughts or actions of suicide.
 The risk may be greater in people who have had these thoughts or actions in the past.
 Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
 Call the doctor right away if any thoughts or actions of suicide occur.

 What are some other side effects of Reglan?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Upset stomach or throwing up.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.